AP0me/llm_telegram_bot/README.md

 # LLM Telegram Bot

-This project is a sophisticated AI-powered chatbot for automated appointment booking built on the Laravel framework.
+This project is a AI-powered chatbot for automated appointment booking built on the Laravel framework.
 It integrates with Telegram to provide an interactive chat experience and uses the OpenRouter service to connect with a variety of Large Language Models (LLMs) like DeepSeek.

 ## Features